Comprehensive Breakdown of How Much a Virtual Event Costs

 Setting a budget for a virtual event isn’t a one size fits all kind of thing.
 Each budget is unique to the event, what your revenue model is, and how much production value is appropriate to include for your event.
 Another key factor is the number of attendees that will participate in the event and their level of interaction.
-My advice for setting the budget is to look at your overall spend for your event from previous years and then work with a production partner like Clarity to execute the vision for your virtual event.
+When it comes to setting the budget, Clarity tells our customers to look at the overall spend for the event from previous years and then work with a production partner like Clarity to execute the vision for your virtual event.
 From there, you can start to build up a new budget based on the components of your virtual event.
 Keep in mind that budgets for live events are often funded by attendance and sponsors.
 This looks differently in a virtual environment because you can’t charge as much for regular attendees and sponsors.

-Like I just talked about, setting a budget is unique to the event, but I want to just throw some numbers out there so you can get an idea of what pricing could look like:
+While setting a budget is unique to the event, I still want to throw some numbers out there so you can get an idea of what pricing could look like:

 - For a smaller one day virtual meeting with group discussion and presentations, the price can be anywhere from $5,000-$15,000.

-- For a three day event with multiple general session speakers, panel discussions, studio component or exhibits, and breakouts the price can be anywhere from $75,000-$150,000.
+- For a three day event with multiple general session speakers, panel discussions, studio, exhibits, and breakouts the price can be anywhere from $75,000-$150,000.